j2cry/protea.api/readme.md

 limit = 2 per minute        # API method limit
 scopes = ...                # token scopes required for this endpoint.
-Don't set if your architecture does not provide access scopes for tokens query = SELECT :variable    # query for receiving data default.{variable}          # default value for variables in the query docfile = docs/method.yaml  # path to the method docs
+Don't set if your architecture does not provide access scopes for tokens query = SELECT :variable    # query for receiving data default.{variable}          # default value for :variable in the query docfile = docs/method.yaml  # path to the method docs
 ```

+### Default API method parameters
+_rowsNext_ - is an in-built parameter for pagination.
+If it is not specified or is NULL-like*, then all rows would be returned.
+    __Pay attention!__
+    In pagination mode, for each method, the result of the request is saved for the token without binding to the HTTP-session.

+*NULL-like values are `None`, `False`, `0` or `""` (empty string).